 Estimations of proved oil and gas reserves.
 Repsol YPF's proved oil and gas reserves are calculated in accordance with the guidelines established by the Securities and Exchange Commission (SEC).
 Proved reserves are estimated on the basis of geological and engineering data that make it possible to determine with reasonable certainty if the oil and gas found in known fields could be recovered under current economic and operating conditions.
 The accuracy of such estimates depends on several factors, assumptions, and variables, including the following:

-- the results obtained from drilled wells, tests and production after the calculation date could be subject to substantial upward or downward revisions, - the quality of geological, technical, and economic data and the interpretation and assessment thereof, - field production performance,
+• the results obtained from drilled wells, tests and production after the calculation date could be subject to substantial upward or downward revisions, ment thereof.